-When we say dream, we can mean fantasize or wish or we could mean the things we dream when we sleep.
+When we say "dream", we could mean fantasize or wish; or we could mean the place we find ourselves when we sleep.

 Even if you think you have completely no creativity, your dreams prove otherwise, don’t they?
 In your own dreams, you journey to distant places and create amazing stories, most of which you forget in the morning.
 This is from your head and playing for a one-person audience ... you.

 In dreams, you may do everyday things or things you would never do in real life.
 You might see loved ones that have died years ago, or find yourself endlessly searching for something.

 Humans have 4-6 dreams a night each between 5 and 20 minutes.
 The average human

 spends about 6 years of their entire life dreaming.

 The dreams of the poor are just as fantastic as any rich person.
 The dream journey has no price and given freely to all of us.